Tarbo13/CSS-Bootstrap-HW2/README.md

 # Project Discription

 Welcome to my updated portfolio page.
-I initally created this page six weeks ago.
+I initially created this page six weeks ago.
 Using Bootstrap I created a responsive site that was basically a template for what was to come.
 After six weeks of classes I now have the tools to create a more complete page with links to professional sites, my resume, and projects.
 I used CSS and JavaScript to style the page.
-Contact information has been added with a more tageted layout that better presents me to future employeers.
+Contact information has been added with a more targeted layout that better presents me to future employers.

 ## Links